 While they are often confused, a Code Injection differs from a Command Injection vulnerability.
 Code Injection is a collection of techniques that allow a malicious user to add his arbitrary code to be executed by the application.
 Code Injection is limited to target systems and applications since the code’s effectiveness is confined to a particular programming language.

-On the other hand, Command Injection involves taking advantage of application vulnerabilities to extend the application’s functionality so it can execute arbitrary commands.
+On the other hand, Command Injection involves taking advantage of application vulnerabilities to extend its functionality so it can execute arbitrary commands.
 With command injection, attackers supply unsafe input to the system shell to execute OS commands on the vulnerable application.
+Test for command injection vulnerabilities and secure your web applications.

 How Code Injection Works